 When I was in late primary school, she gave me the responsibility of preparing at least part of the family’s evening meal – cooking the vegetables, for example.
 By the time I was in secondary school, I was cooking an entire meal.
 One easy meal I remember preparing was baked fish, which was cooked in a shallow casserole dish in the oven, served with boiled and mashed potatoes.
 (An aside: Today I would probably serve Zeje with baked fish.
 Read Zeje: A Healthy Choice.)

 By that time, my mother worked full-time in the family business and she and my dad often came home late.
 On many an occasion, I had the meal ready, at least in part.
 Even when I prepared an entire meal, she had organised everything – suggested what I should make, ensured the ingredients were available, listed the steps to follow, and gave me words of advice.
 I always took note – I didn’t want to fail or disappoint her.

 It’s funny how circumstances in life have a way of repeating themselves.

 Mum was 87 years old when she came to live with Tony and me when we moved to Brisbane.
 She lived with us for the last eight years of her life.

-For 4 of those 8 years I worked full-time in the city.
-Each day I left for work at 7:00 am and returned home around 5:30 pm.
+For four of those eight years I worked full-time in the city.
+Each day I left for work at 7.00 am and returned home around 5.30 pm.
 At work I was under quite a lot of pressure, so I was tired when I returned home each evening.
 Mum, who was home alone during the day, was happy to help me by doing little household tasks.